gromgit/homebrew-fuse/README.md

 1. As far as I know, Homebrew will not remove them from your system, even after the formulae themselves are deleted.
 2. Many of these formulae are rather old, so you're unlikely to find updates anyway.

-But if you _do_ want to install my formulae over the core ones, you should uninstall the latter first.
+But if you _do_ want to install my formulae over the core ones, you should uninstall the core formulae first.

 ## Documentation